By Gayle Vehar on | No Comments

 Lightroom is an amazingly powerful program.
-We all love it for the ways that it saves us time in editing and the simplicity of editing.
+We all love it for the many ways that it saves us time in editing and the simplicity of using it to edit images.

-However, most of our focus is on the ways that it can help us save time in the Develop Module.
-In this post, I want to share with you how it can save you time blogging and creating beautiful products collages for your clients.
+Usually, our main focus is on the ways Lightroom can help us save time in the Develop Module.
+However, in this tutorial I want to share how it can also save you time with blogging and creating beautiful product collages for your clients using Lightroom Print Templates.

-Lightroom's Print Module has the power to create these things for you without you ever having to leave Lightroom.
+Lightroom's Print Module has the power to create these collage templates without ever having to leave Lightroom.
 And you can do it in just a few simple steps.
+Are you ready?

-Navigate to the Print Module in Lightroom.
-You'll find it between the Slideshow and Web Modules and the second module from the right.
+Open the Print Module in Lightroom.
+You'll find it between the Lightroom Slideshow and Web Modules.
+It will be the second module from the right.

-In the Layout Style Panel, I make sure that I have "Custom Package" selected.
+In the Layout Style Panel, make sure you have "Custom Package" selected.

-In the Print Job Panel, I make sure that I have "JPEG File" selected next to the words Print To.
-This makes sure that Lightroom knows that at the end of this process I want to save this as a JPEG and not print it directly to my printer.
-Next, I set my File Resolution to 300 ppi, uncheck the Print Sharpening box, and make sure my JPEG Quality slider is all the way to 100.
+In the Print Job Panel, make sure that you have "JPEG File" selected next to the words Print To.
+This will ensure Lightroom knows that at the end of this process, to save this as a JPEG and not print it directly to your printer.
+Next, set your File Resolution to 300 ppi, uncheck the Print Sharpening box, and make sure the JPEG Quality slider is all the way to 100.

-Now we need to add photos to this collage.
+Now you need to add photos to your template.
 To do this, start in the Cells Panel inside the Print Module.
 Make sure that the "Lock to Photo Aspect Ratio" box is unchecked.
 Next, click on one of the cell size buttons to add it to your collage.
 You can adjust the shape and size of the cell you add so there is really no need to worry too much about which one you select.

-Use the handles around the photo box to adjust it's size and shape and location.
+Use the handles around the photo box to adjust it's size, shape and location.
 Lightroom operates best if there is at least a tiny bit of white space between your photo boxes.
-It doesn't seem like it should make a difference but it does.
-Trust me.
+It doesn't seem like it should make a difference but it does - trust me.
 It will be easiest if whenever possible you leave at least a small bit of white between your boxes.

-When you have your boxes how you would like them, go ahead and drag and drop the photos you want into each of the boxes.
-If you want to move the photo around within the box, hold down the cmd/ctrl key and then click and drag on the photo to reposition it.
+When your boxes are set up how you would like them, go ahead and drop the photos you want into each of the boxes.
+If you want to move the photo around within the box, just hold down the cmd/ctrl key and then click and drag on the photo to reposition it.

 If this is a file that you are going to save and share on the web, you can try decreasing the JPEG quality a bit or reducing the File Resolution a bit to reduce the file size.